Sudeep-Bhandari/Landing-Page/README.md

 # Interactive Landing Page - README

 Welcome to the Interactive Landing Page project!
-This project is a beautifully designed, highly interactive landing page built using HTML, CSS, and JavaScript.
+This project is a beautifully designed, highly interactive landing page built using HTML and CSS.
 The landing page is designed to capture user attention and provide a seamless, engaging experience.

 # Features

     Responsive Design: The landing page is fully responsive and looks great on all devices, from desktops to mobile phones.
-    Smooth Animations: Eye-catching animations created using CSS and JavaScript to enhance user engagement.
+    Smooth Animations: Eye-catching animations created using CSS to enhance user engagement.
     Interactive Elements: Includes interactive elements such as buttons, forms, and hover effects.
     Modern Aesthetics: Clean, modern design with a focus on user experience and visual appeal.